eudemonia-research/cryptonet/README.md

 @my_network.dap(b'REGISTER')
 class Register(Dapp):
-    MY_OWNER = b'bobs_pubkey'
+    ''' This is a KVS with a fee that automatically funnels to one party. ''' MY_OWNER = b'bobs_pubkey'
     BALANCE = 0

     def on_block(self, block, chain):
         self.make_transaction(MY_OWNER, self.state[BALANCE], 0, [])
         self.state[BALANCE] = 0